 What You Need To Know Before Coloring Your Hair Blonde

-At-home hair color is super-convenient, but blonde hair can be tricky.
+At-home hair color is super convenient, but going blonde can be tricky.
 Typically, dyeing your hair blonde will require the use of bleach to lighten your hair before you can apply blonde dye.
 Not to mention, the darker your starting color (and the blonder you want to go), the more sessions it will take to reach your desired shade.
-If you’re looking to make a drastic color change — for example, you want to go from black hair platinum blonde— it’s often best to leave that to the professionals.
+If you’re looking to make a drastic color change — for example, you want to go from black hair to platinum blonde hair — it’s often best to leave that to the professionals.

 There are so many hair colors within the blonde spectrum — and with what seems like endless options, it can be difficult to narrow down which one will look the most flattering on you.
-There’s definitely something out there for everyone, though!
+There’s definitely something out there for everyone, though.
 It's all about keeping your undertone in mind.
 Here's what to know:

 If you have cool undertones opt for ashy, cool blonde shades.
-Hues like L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Medium Ash Blonde, L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Medium Blonde, and L’Oréal Paris Féria in Very Light Natural Blonde will be most flattering on you.
+Hues like L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Medium Ash Blonde, L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Medium Blonde, and L’Oréal Paris Féria in Very Light Natural Blonde will be ultra flattering on you.